shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 2. **View** - user interface layer
 3. **ViewModel** - stores data to be shown on UI or which was retrieved from UI

-Accordingly to this scheme, in Angular we have the next logic division:
+Accordingly to this scheme, in Angular we have the next logic structure:

 1. **Model** - **Services**
 2. **Views** - **Templates**, **Directives**